Global solutions for the gravity water waves system in 2d: Proof of Proposition : the diffeomorphism

 We then want to show that for all $t \in [2^m-2, 2^{m+1}]$, $m \in \{1,2,\dots\}$, and $k,k_1,k_2 \in [-m/N_0,3m/N_0] \cap \Z$

-We also need to prove the $H^{N_0/2+2}$ versions of the above estimates corresponding to \eqref{T_mHPsi101}, but since those can be obtained analogously we will skip them.
+We also need to prove the $H^{N_0/2+4}$ versions of the above estimates corresponding to \eqref{T_mHPsi101}, but since those can be obtained analogously we will skip them.

-5pt \paragraph{{\it Step 3: Proof of \eqref{Tpm1}}} First notice that both terms in \eqref{Tpm1} have (at least) one profile supproted at a distance $R$ from the origin.
-Since this is the only important aspect that we will use to gain the necessary decay, we only show how the estimate for one of the terms, the other being analogous.
+5pt \paragraph{{\it Step 3: Proof of \eqref{Tpm1}}} First notice that both terms in \eqref{Tpm1} have (at least) one profile supported at a distance $R$ from the origin.
+Since this is the only important aspect that we will use to gain the necessary decay, we only show how to estimate one of the terms, the other being analogous.
 We then want to prove

 for any $k,k_1,k_2 \in [-m/N_0, 3m/N_0] \cap \mathbb{Z}$, and any $t \in [2^m-2, 2^{m+1}]$.
 Using \eqref{descq}, Sobolev's embedding, and the bounds \eqref{boundf1} and \eqref{boundf3}, we see that

 in view of the frequency constraints \eqref{freqQ}, $p_0 \leq 1/1000$ and $R = 2^{3m/4}$.